-In this post, I’ll do a side-by-side comparison of architectural patterns for the Data Pipeline and Machine Learning Pipeline and illustrate the principal differences.
-My main goal is to show the value behind dedicated tools and platforms for Machine Learning products and also shed more light on the new and fast-growing range of Machine Learning Pipeline products.
+I’ll do a side-by-side comparison of architectural patterns for the Data Pipeline and Machine Learning Pipeline and illustrate principal differences.
+My main goal is to show the value of deploying dedicated tools and platforms for Machine Learning, such as Kubeflow and Metaflow.
+Utilizing non-Machine Learning tools, be it Airflow for the orchestration, appears to be suboptimal.

 Figure 1 highlights the differences between the Data Transformation process and the Machine Learning process.
 These differences are fundamental.
 Utilizing Data Pipelines for Machine Learning tasks leads to technical debt.
 Specifically, the goal of Data Pipelines (Figure 1, left) is to facilitate the flow of Tb of big and homogeneous data between computationally simple transformations.
 The goal of the Machine Learning Pipeline is to connect computationally complex components with input and output of small (heterogeneous) metadata.
 For example, consider a popular ML component “Features Selection” that utilizes XGBoost and outputs a list of feature importances.
 Compare to Map-Reduce “Filter” component that inputs and outputs Tb data files, file chunks, or real-time streams.